 Microsoft To Do is designed as a simple personal task list inside the Microsoft cloud.
 It replaces Wunderlist (which Microsoft acquired and shut down) and integrates tightly with Outlook tasks, Microsoft Planner, and Teams.

 Super Productivity is designed as a developer-focused productivity workstation.
-It combines task management with time tracking, Pomodoro timers, issue tracker integration, and focus features — all running locally on your device.
+It combines task management with time tracking, Pomodoro timers, issue tracker integration, REST API and plugin extension points, and focus features — all running locally on your device.

 Feature Comparison